 Python Tuple

-A tuple is a collection of data similar to a Python list.
-The only difference is that we cannot modify a tuple once it has been created.
+A tuple is a collection similar to a Python list.
+The primary difference is that we cannot modify a tuple once it is created.

 Create a Python Tuple